domenic/webidl-html-reflector/README.md

 reflector["DOMString"].set(metaElement, "http-equiv", "refresh");
 ```

 It is very important that **you must only pass in values of the expected type**.
-That is, if you are working with a `boolean` WebIDL attribute, you should only pass in `true` or `false`; if you are working with a `long` WebIDL attribute, you should only pass in JavaScript numbers that are integers within the range [−2147483648, 2147483647]; etc. If you want to be able to handle any JavaScript value, you should first convert it following the appropriate WebIDL conversion rules.
-(TODO: link to a package for that once I write it.)
+That is, if you are working with a `boolean` WebIDL attribute, you should only pass in `true` or `false`; if you are working with a `long` WebIDL attribute, you should only pass in JavaScript numbers that are integers within the range [−2147483648, 2147483647]; etc. If you want to be able to handle any JavaScript value, you should first convert it following the appropriate WebIDL conversion rules, perhaps using the [webidl-conversions](https://github.com/domenic/webidl-conversions) package.

-If you fail to type-check your values beforehand, this package's behavior is undefined; in particular, we won't validate the types ahead of time for you.
+If you fail to convert your values beforehand, this package's behavior is undefined; in particular, we won't validate the types ahead of time for you.

 ## Status